 Companies understand the importance of leadership in business.
 And yet 46% of them continue to offer it exclusively to employees who have been specifically identified as having high potential to advance within the company.

 When it comes to assessing and handling risk, leadership is important in business.
+And this doesn’t apply only to current leaders and executives.
+It also applies to team managers, future managers, employees with lots of responsibilities.
+Basically, anyone in the organization.
 Having a workforce that has been indiscriminately trained in leadership skills is the key to mitigating information risk.

 Information risk in this context refers to the risk that builds up when a single person is privy to knowledge, and others don’t share this same information.
 If something were to happen to this singular leader that results in them no longer being able to work for the company, then the void in knowledge left behind is massive, and the company can no longer run smoothly.

-But when key information is shared with more than just one other person, the risk of operations coming to a standstill decreases significantly.
+But when key information is shared with more than just one other person and knowledge is transferred throughout the organization, the risk of operations coming to a standstill decreases significantly.
 Successfully mitigating this type of information risk is essential to keeping things running smoothly, both in the immediate and the long-term future.

 The reality is that while developing future leaders is consistently listed as a top concern by management, it is inconsistently being addressed.
 As long as leadership development training continues to be reserved for the few, then there will continue to be a shortage of people who are equipped with the necessary skills to fill critical positions.